windyboy/In-Memoria/MCP_SETUP.md

 This guide walks you through setting up the In-Memoria MCP server for use with AI assistants like Claude Desktop, GitHub Copilot, and other MCP-compatible tools.

+**📖 For complete installation instructions, troubleshooting, and platform-specific setup**, see [INSTALLATION.md](INSTALLATION.md).

 ## Prerequisites

-- Node.js 18+ installed
+- Node.js 18+ installed (20 LTS or 24+ recommended)
 - npm or npx available
-- AI assistant that supports MCP (Claude Desktop, GitHub Copilot, etc.)
+- AI assistant that supports MCP (Claude Desktop, GitHub Copilot, Kiro IDE, etc.)

 ## Quick Setup